HATHAWAY BROWN SCHOOL

-THE CENTER FOR GIRLS’ AND WOMEN’S LEADERSHIP
+THE CENTER FOR LEADERSHIP AND WELL-BEING

 In this course, student will be exposed to a variety of leadership styles, identify their own leadership values, improve communication skills, practice conflict management and learn the elements of successful team building.
 As a practicum, students will participate in a group project and will research the leadership styles of contemporary leaders in different industries.